 - Communication between driver and dispatch

-- Truck speed as well as acceleration and deceleration activity
+- Truck speed, as well as acceleration and deceleration activity

-- Instances of driving beyond speed limit
+- Instances of driving above the speed limit

 - Brakes performance and usage